fineanmol/plant-tree/README.md

-🍀 Updated on Sun, 24 Aug 2025 12:25:44 GMT
+🌳 Updated on Sun, 24 Aug 2025 14:25:53 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Perfection is achieved when there is nothing left to take away."